Planning the perfect family safari

 1. Plan ahead

 The best safari camps are typically small.
 If you want two or three rooms, or a two-bedroomed family suite, you need to be quick out of the blocks.
 The same goes for the lovely private safari houses scattered across Southern and East Africa – once they’re booked, that’s it.
-This is especially relevant right now with a backlog of people whose trips were postponed due to Covid combining with surging demand now we are able to travel again.

 2. Have a family brainstorm